fmorenovr/fmorenovr.github.io/_posts/2017-05-05-Configurating-a-light-Environment-for-a-Operating-System.md

 ---
 layout: post
 title:  "Configurating a light Environment for a Operating System."
-subtitle: Here you'll learn how to perform and avoid to consume too much RAM in your computer.
 date:   2017-05-05 00:15:12 -0500

+tags:
+  - Linux
+  - Ubuntu
+  - Debian
+  - Redhat
+  - Slacware
+  - Arch linux
+  - Windows
+  - CentOS

+categories:
-categories: Operating-Systems
+  - Operating-Systems
 ---

+Here you'll learn how to perform and avoid to consume too much RAM in your computer.

 # Operating Systems distros that I use

 Configure and preparing a good development environment lite OS.